About Autograph ABP

 Autograph ABP Team

-Mark Sealy MBE, Director
+Dr Mark Sealy MBE, Director

-Holly Tebbutt Deputy Director
+Holly Tebbutt, Deputy Director

 Holly joined Autograph in 2013.
 She has 25 years of experience working with visual arts organisations as former Head of Visual Arts for Arts Council England, as a programme leader in higher education, a research consultant and in senior executive roles.
 Alongside her role at Autograph, she is a Trustee of London Print Studio which provides specialist facilities for fine artists.

-Renée Mussai, Curator & Head of Archive
+Renée Mussai, Senior Curator and Head of Archive & Research

 Over the past 10 years Renée has overseen the establishment of the new Archive and Research Centre at Rivington Place, and organised numerous exhibitions in Europe, Africa and the US.
 She lectures internationally on photography and cultural politics, and has been a regular guest curator and non-resident fellow at the Hutchins Center for African and African American Research at Harvard University since 2009.
 She is presently a PhD candidate in Art History at University College London.